 Well, lack of any evidence proving otherwise leads us to deduce that Covid-19 probably does not cause high blood pressure.
 However, high blood pressure itself is a risk factor that increases the chances of contracting the coronavirus.
-Therefore, hypertension patients need to be much more careful in the ongoing pandemic.
+Therefore, hypertension patients must be much more careful during the pandemic.
 Following are the expert recommendations that patients should abide by:

 - Take blood pressure medicines regularly.

 Along with the above-mentioned recommendations that are specific to people with hypertension, it is imperative that people must also follow the general precautionary measures such as keeping a distance of about 6 feet between themselves and others, wearing a mask and ensuring they do not touch their face, especially without washing their hands.